jharwell/sierra/docs/src/glossary.rst

       A python package/module living in a directory on :envvar:`SIERRA_PLUGIN_PATH` which contains functionality to extend SIERRA without modifying its core (i.e., customization of different parts of the pipeline).
-Plugins come in two flavors:
+Plugins come in several flavors, all of which are handled equivalently by SIERRA:

-      - Model plugins - Plugins which correspond to predictive models which can run during stage 4.

       - Pipeline plugins - Plugins which provide different ways of executing core parts of the SIERRA pipeline (e.g., how to run experiments).

+      - Platform plugins - Plugins which correspond to different :term:`Platforms <Platform>`.